A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Introduction

 In \cite{Grosse:2016pob,Grosse:2016qmk} these methods developed for the $\Phi^4$-model were reapplied to the cubic (Kontsevich-type) model.
 The new tools, together with the Makeenko-Semenoff solution \cite{Makeenko:1991ec} of a non-linear integral equation, permitted an exact solution of all planar (i.e.\ genus-$0$) renormalised correlation functions in dimension $D\in\{2,4,6\}$.
 In particular, exact (and surprisingly compact) formulae for planar correlation functions with $B\geq 2$ boundary components were obtained.
 The simplicity of the formulae \cite{Grosse:2016pob} for $B\geq 2$ suggests an underlying pattern.
 It is traced back to the universality phenomena captured by topological recursion\footnote{We thank Roland Speicher for the hint that there might be a relation between our work and topological recursion.}.
 We refer to the book \cite{Eynard:2016yaa}.

 In this article we give the complete description of the non-planar sector of the renormalised $\Phi_D^3$-model.
-The notation defined in \cite{Grosse:2016qmk} will be used and recalled in sec.~\ref{sec:setup}.
-We borrow from topological recursion the notational simplification to complex variables $z$ for the previous $\sqrt{X+c}$ and the vision that the correlation functions are holomorphic in $z \in \mathbb{C}\setminus \{0\}$.
+The notation defined in \cite{Grosse:2016qmk} will be used and recalled in section~\ref{sec:setup}.
+We borrow from topological recursion the notational simplification to complex variables $z$ for the previous $\sqrt{X+c}$ and the vision that the correlation functions are holomorphic in $z \in \mathbb{C}\setminus \{0\}$ (see section \ref{sec:changeofvariables}).
 Knowing this, we proceed however in a different way.
-Our main tool is a boundary creation operator $\hat{\mathrm{A}}^{\dag g}_{z_1,\dots,z_B}$ which, when applied to a genus-$g$ correlation function $\G_g(z_1|\dots|z_{B-1})$ with $B-1$ boundaries labelled $z_1,\dots,z_{B-1}$, creates a $B^{\text{th}}$ boundary labelled $z_B$.
-The existence of such an operator is suggested by the `loop insertion operator' in topological recursion \cite{Eynard:2016yaa}, but their precise relationship is not entirely clear to us.
+In section~\ref{sec:loop} we introduce our main tool, a boundary creation operator $\hat{\mathrm{A}}^{\dag g}_{z_1,\dots,z_B}$ which, when applied to a genus-$g$ correlation function $\G_g(z_1|\dots|z_{B-1})$ with $B-1$ boundaries labelled $z_1,\dots,z_{B-1}$, creates a $B^{\text{th}}$ boundary labelled $z_B$.
+The existence of such an operator is suggested by the `loop insertion operator' in topological recursion \cite{Eynard:2016yaa}.

 We rely on the sequence $\{\varrho_l\}_{l\in \mathbb{N}}$ of moments of a measure arising from the renormalised planar $1$-point function \cite{Grosse:2016pob,Grosse:2016qmk}.
-This sequence is uniquely defined by the renormalised covariance of the model, the renormalised coupling constant and the dimension $D\in \{2,4,6\}$.
+This sequence is uniquely defined by the renormalised covariance of the model, the renormalised coupling constant and the dimension $D\in \{0,2,4,6\}$.
 The boundary creation operator acts on Laurent polynomials in the $z_i$ with coefficients in rational functions of the $\varrho_l$.
-The heart of this paper is a combinatorial proof, independent of topological recursion, that the boundary creation operator does what it should (Theorem~\ref{finaltheorem}, portioned into Lemmata proved in an appendix).
-It is then (to our taste) considerably easier compared with topological recursion to derive structural results about the $\G_g(z_1|\dots|z_{B})$ such as the degree of the Laurent polynomials, the maximal number of occurring $\{\varrho_l\}$ and the weight of the rational function.
+The heart of this paper is a combinatorial proof, independent of topological recursion, that the boundary creation operator does what it should (Theorem~\ref{finaltheorem}, portioned into Lemmas proved in an appendix).
+It is then (to our taste) considerably easier compared with topological recursion to derive in section~\ref{sec:non-planar-1pt} structural results about the $\G_g(z_1|\dots|z_{B})$ such as the degree of the Laurent polynomials, the maximal number of occurring $\{\varrho_l\}$ and the weight of the rational function.

+The main part of section \ref{sec:non-planar-1pt} is devoted to the solution of $\G_g(z)$ for $g\geq 1$.
+Starting point a Dyson-Schwinger type equation (\ref{1punktneuV}),